 - High schools nationwide (e.g., posters for school bathrooms)

-FDA’s first tobacco prevention campaign, “The Real Cost,” seeks to educate the more than 10 million1 at-risk teens in the United States about the harmful effects of cigarette smoking.
+FDA’s first tobacco prevention campaign, “The Real Cost,” was launched in 2014 to educate the more than 10 million1 youth ages 12-17 who were at-risk for smoking cigarettes in the United States about its harmful effects.

 In its first two years, research shows the campaign has done just that: “The Real Cost” prevented up to 587,000 youth ages 11 to 19 from initiating smoking between February 2014 and November 2016, half of whom might have gone on to become established adult smokers.